Skip to main content

 • Cloud mode: Sends a request to bitHuman’s servers, which launch an avatar worker that joins your room

-• Self-hosted mode: Loads the .imx model locally and starts generating frames
+• Self-hosted mode: Loads the .imx model (Essence) or hits your GPU container (Expression) and starts generating frames

 4